RiyaGupta122/nlp_project/README.md

 # nlp_project
 A Resume Analysis for Git Repository project aims to analyze resumes stored in a repository to assess their compatibility with job requirements.
+A Resume Analysis for Git Repository project aims to analyze resumes stored in a repository to assess their compatibility with job requirements.
+It leverages NLP techniques to extract and evaluate key sections of the resumes, such as skills, experience, and education.
+This process is automated to provide meaningful insights, including compatibility scores and semantic matching of resume content with predefined job roles or descriptions.